PaulKinlan/breadboard-utils/README.md

 - `true` - "true" if the input is `undefined`.
 - `false` - value of the input if the input is not `undefined`.

 ### The `headTail` node

 Takes a list as `input` and returns the first item as the head, and the rest of the list as tail.

 #### Inputs:

-- `input` required, must contain the OpenAI API key.
+- `input` optional.
+The array to split in to 1 head and the remaining nodes.

 #### Outputs: